MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization-setup.md

 ### Large number of mobile devices

 If you have a mobile workforce with a great many mobile devices, set Delivery Optimization to allow uploads on battery power, while limiting the use to prevent battery drain.
-A setting for **DOMinBatteryPercentageAllowedToUpload** of 60% is a good starting point.
+A setting for **DOMinBatteryPercentageAllowedToUpload** of 60% is a good starting point, though you might want to adjust it later.

 To do this in Group Policy, go to **Configuration\Policies\Administrative Templates\Windows Components\Delivery Optimization** and set **Allow uploads while the device is on battery while under set Battery level** to 60.
-This is a good starting point, though you might want to adjust it later.

 To do this with MDM, go to **.Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set **DOMinBatteryPercentageAllowedToUpload** to 60.
-This is a good starting point,  you might want to adjust it later.

 ### Plentiful free space and large numbers of devices